Buy shares with 0% commission on eToro

 When markets crash, it can be tempting to sell your shares in an attempt to avoid further losses.
 But this is not necessarily the best strategy, especially if you hesitate on pulling the trigger.

 Stock market downturns are a reality and must be considered alongside the record gains of recent years.
-It’s often a better idea to ride out the volatility rather than try to time the market, according to Shane Oliver, chief economist at Australian financial services giant AMP.
+It’s often a better idea to ride out the volatility rather than try to time the market, according to Danny Cox, head of communications at Hargreaves Lansdown.

 Know your strategy